Csjg2002/Aathma/README.md

 <h1>Aathma</h1>

 <h2>Description</h2>
 Aathma is a 3rd person, dark fantasy Hack & Slash game mixed with a 3D platformer.
 The game is thematically focused around grief and the overcoming of it.

 It was made for a live brief.

+I was the solo programmer on this project.

 <br />